 100+ requires no TGU

-TGU is done using same weight as snatching.
+TGU is performed using the same weight as for snatching.
 If you insist, you can go heavier for your TGU, but this is the snatch challenge, you want to get your snatches in.

 ■ REST DAYS AND RESTING

 You can rest whenever your body requires rest; if that means you only have 8, 9, or whatever number of active days, so be it.
 Safety first!
 Resting in lock-out position for full snatches or racking position for half snatches is allowed.

 The dead snatch and hang snatch are not allowed for this challenge.
 Start your snatch with a swing.